rng-guy/NFSMWBartender/README.txt

 GENERAL:

- • The entire feature set disables itself if ANY Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one vehicle for each level.
+ • The entire feature set is disabled if ANY free-roam Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); each table must contain at least one vehicle.

  • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation: